Foreign Language Requirement

 Students who desire to register for 21 or more credit hours during any term will need electronic overload approval from the College of Arts and Sciences Dean’s Office via a Waiver of University Policy.
 A cumulative UNF GPA of 3.0 or above will be required before overload approval is granted.

 Students interested in changing to a major in the College of Arts and Sciences must first possess a 2.0 cumulative GPA.
 Students should review the UNF catalog to determine major options and the requirements for any majors of interest.
-Undecided students should arrange to meet with a Career Counselor in the Office of Career Services to explore major and career options.
-Majors may also be explored on-line at www.unf.edu/dept/cdc.
+Exploratory students should arrange to meet with a Career Counselor in the Office of Career Services to explore major and career options.
+Majors may also be explored on-line at UNF Career Services.
 Once the major is decided, you will need to meet with your academic advisor to submit an official change of major request.
+Please note that there are restrictions for change of majors for seniors (with 90 or more credit hours completed).
+See this link for more information: Degree Progression and Change of Major Policy.

 Majors in Art, Biology, Chemistry, Communication, Fine Arts, International Studies, Music, Philosophy, Physics and Political Science must declare a concentration (see list of concentrations in the department section).
 Students pursuing a Bachelor of Arts degree must declare a minor selected from the approved list of minors.
 Concentrations and minors may be officially declared by meeting with an academic advisor.
 Students may declare multiple minors with approval of their advisor but may not declare multiple concentrations.